 Warts are flesh-colored bumps caused by the human papillomavirus (HPV).
 They can form on various parts of the body, such as the hands or genital area.
 They can transmit from person-to-person.

 Since warts may spread from one part of the body to another, it’s possible to get one on your tongue.
 Oral HPV is a common condition, too.
-About 7 percent of the U.S. population has oral HPV, estimates the Centers for Disease Control and Prevention (CDC).
+About 7 percent of the U.S. population has oral HPV, estimates the

 Here’s what you need to know about tongue warts, including types, treatments, and prevention.